trimble-oss/website-modus.trimble.com/content/components/mobile/accordions/styles.md

 {{< img src="/img/mobile/accordion-states.svg" dark="/img/mobile/accordion-states-dark.svg" width="960" height="288" alt="States" loading="auto" >}}

-### Chevron Placement

-Chevron icon represents the opportunity to expand/collapse Accordion item.
-Once Accordion was clicked, the chevron rotates to indicate the successful expansion.
-Further collapse returns the chevron to a previous position.

-Chevron could be placed both at the **left** or **right**.

-{{< img src="/img/mobile/accordion-chevrons.svg" dark="/img/mobile/accordion-chevrons-dark.svg" width="961" height="288" alt="Chevron Statement" loading="auto" >}}

-Instead of a chevron, you may use the following symbols:
-- Up / down caret
-- Plus / minus
-- Up / down arrow

-{{< img src="/img/mobile/accordion-chevron-alt.svg" dark="/img/mobile/accordion-chevron-alt-dark.svg" width="960" height="312" alt="Chevron Alternatives" loading="auto" >}}

-### Additional Icon

-In the case of **right-sided Accordion**, you may place additional icons to strengthen the meaning. **Use wisely** not to overload the component.

-{{< img src="/img/mobile/accordion-icon.svg" dark="/img/mobile/accordion-icon-dark.svg" width="960" height="400" alt="Additional Icon" loading="auto" >}}

-### Behavior

 **Expanded Items**

 Highlight expanded state to let a user recognize what is opened in case of multiple Accordions.
 There are several possible styles for the highlighting: